getpelican/pelican/docs/settings.rst

                                                                         are not needed, set ``DIRECT_TEMPLATES = ('index', 'archives')``
 `PAGINATED_DIRECT_TEMPLATES` (``('index',)``)                           Provides the direct templates that should be paginated.
 `SUMMARY_MAX_LENGTH` (``50``)                                           When creating a short summary of an article, this will
-                                                                        be the default length in words of the text created.
+                                                                        be the default length (measured in words) of the text created.
                                                                         This only applies if your content does not otherwise specify a summary.
 Setting to ``None`` will cause the summary to be a copy of the original content.